bwolmarans/GitOps-NGINX-One/README.md

 - Generating a timestamp
 - Incorporating all of these elements and sending an API call to the NGINX Management Suite instance accessible via the internet

-### Github Action Configuration Variables
-The ```push-to-nms.yml``` Github Action can be configured by changing the  variables within the Github Repository Settings:

 ## License

 [Apache License, Version 2.0](https://github.com/mtbChef/GitOps-NMS/blob/main/LICENSE)